ngpoi1810/ngpoi1810/README.md

 - 🔭 I’m currently working on ...
 Building NextJS Website Projects
 - 🌱 I’m currently learning ...
 Typescript, NodeJS
 - 📫 How to reach me: ...
 Just by email or message on social media
-- ⚡ Fun fact: I like playing soccer, climbing, and coding.
+- ⚡ Fun fact: I like playing badminton, trekking, and coding.

 ![](https://i.imgur.com/waxVImv.png)